-The college is accredited by the California State Board of Education and the Western Association of Schools and Colleges, and is a member of the Western Association of Graduate Schools.
+The college is accredited by the California State Board of Education, the Western College Association, and, as of January 24, 1962, by the Western Association of Schools and Colleges.
 It is a member of the American Association of Colleges for Teacher Education and is accredited by the National Council for Accreditation of Teacher Education for the preparation of elementary teachers, secondary teachers, and school service personnel, with the master's degree as the highest degree authorized; accreditation for the school service personnel category is limited to elementary principals and supervisors, secondary principals and supervisors, and guidance workers.
-The School of Business is a member of the American Association of Collegiate Schools of Business.
+The Business Division is a member of the American Association of Collegiate Schools of Business.
 The Chemistry Department is approved by the American Chemical Society.
-The Nursing Department is accredited by the National League for Nursing and the California State Board of Nursing Education and Nurse Registration.
+The Nursing Department is fully accredited by the California State Board of Nurse Examiners.
 The Journalism Department is accredited by the American Council on Education for Journalism; its news editorial sequence is specifically accredited by the Council.
-The School of Engineering is accredited by the Engineers' Council for Professional Development.
+Students who transfer to other institutions will receive full credit for courses satisfactorily completed.